 - Filling out bankruptcy paperwork for you and submitting it on time

 - Appearing in court hearings to present your case

 - Representing you in meetings (e.g., your mandatory 341 meeting)

 Our Bankruptcy Lawyers Serve People in Rutherfordton, North Carolina

 Farmer & Morris Law, PLLC, provides bankruptcy assistance to individuals, families, and businesses in North Carolina and South Carolina.

 Call us today at (828) 286-3866 for a free consultation regarding bankruptcy or other debt assistance options.
-We have a bankruptcy lawyer from our firm in Rutherfordton who can start working for you right away.
+We have a bankruptcy lawyer and Rutherfordton litigation lawyers or business law lawyer from our firm in Rutherfordton who can start working for you right away.